Parzival1918/bibman/README.md

 This will install the `bibman` CLI.

+> [!WARNING]
-**Warning**: The package uses a pre-release version of `bibtexparser`.
+> - The package uses a pre-release version of `bibtexparser`.
 This may cause issues with the installation (e.g. I can't install it using rye).

-**Warning**: The `pip` installation method is not recommended as it may cause conflicts with other packages. `pipx` creates a virtual environment for the package and installs it there to avoid conflicts.
+> - The `pip` installation method is not recommended as it may cause conflicts with other packages. `pipx` creates a virtual environment for the package and installs it there to avoid conflicts.

-**Warning**: The CLI is still in development and may have bugs.
+> - The CLI is still in development and may have bugs.
 Please report any issues you encounter.